The Locker Key

 “How do you live like this, Mick?
 Dead body in the trunk.
 Dead body at the hotel.
 Contract killer out there somewhere who may or may not know about you.
 That’s gotta be pretty stressful.
 I know it is for me.”

 “You get used to it, like everything else.
-When you start off your working life as a mercenary, in all the finest hellholes on the planet, the stuff we’ve been through is pretty lightweight.”
+When you start off your non-military working life as a mercenary, in all the finest hellholes on the planet, the stuff we’ve been through is pretty lightweight.”

 “You were a mercenary?”